 When he turned to walk straight toward me, I tensed.
 “Can monkeys carry rabies?” flashed through my mind.
 Nearing me, the monkey suddenly reached out with both hands, grabbed the water bottle dangling from my fingers and gave a surprisingly strong tug.
 I tried to hang on, but didn’t have a good grip when the monkey yanked again.

 Scampering away with the spoils, the monkey expertly gave the lid a twist to unscrew it, chugged several swallows of the water, then dropped the bottle, jumping back to his place on the wall.

-Turning, I headed toward a small restaurant I’d just passed, embarrassed to see that two young men were standing in the doorway and had seen the whole thing.
+Turning, I headed toward a small restaurant I’d just passed, embarrassed to see two young men standing in the doorway who had seen the whole thing.
 One – an Afghan tourist, surprisingly – held out the bottle of water he’d just bought and offered it to me.
 Thanking him, I politely refused it, and bought another inside.